vritvo/buffy_bot/tech_explanation.md

 Before any lab kicks off, a researcher bot reads the chats and proposes abstract ideas and potential papers.
 Each abstract enters the full academic pipeline above.

 ### Peer Review Bot
-When each paper generation process finishes, the paper is submitted to multiple eer reviewer bots for review.
+When each paper generation process finishes, the paper is submitted to multiple peer reviewer bots for review.
 If rejected, it returns to the lab, where the professor must revise it using the reviewer’s comments.

 This continues until all papers are accepted — at which point the conference is considered complete.